 Explore more than 100 towns and villages, each offering their own off-the-beaten path treasures — from gastro-pubs and Olympic sports, to centuries-old winter carnival celebrations, and boutique shops selling hand-crafted Adirondack furniture and goods.

 Find lodging packages at luxury resorts tucked away on pristine mountain lakes, and a variety of family-friendly accommodations offering access to an array of attractions in any season.
 Search an extensive list of Adirondack vacation rentals to find unique places to stay — from yurts to condominiums, luxury cabins to comfy cottages.

-The Adirondacks are a top destination to go camping in NY, providing opportunities for island camping, backcountry treks, guided Glamping excursions and handicap accessible lean-tos at campgrounds such as John Dillon Park in Long Lake.
+The Adirondacks are a top destination for camping in NY, providing opportunities for island camping, back-country treks, guided Glamping excursions and handicap accessible lean-tos at campgrounds such as John Dillon Park in Long Lake.
 The Adirondack Region is a wilderness destination that everyone can access and enjoy.